-In the Department of Mental Health and Addiction Services, Connecticut Valley Hospital, Division of General Psychiatry, Whiting Forensics and Addiction Services, this class is accountable for directing multiple clinical programs and administrative and/or support operations.
+In the Department of Mental Health and Addiction Services, Connecticut Valley Hospital, Division of General Psychiatry and Addiction Services and the Whiting Forensics Hospital this class is accountable for directing multiple clinical programs and administrative and/or support operations.

 Receives administration direction from the Hospital Division Director or other administrative official of higher grade.

 EXAMPLES OF DUTIES